klyed/hivesmartchain/docs/reference/permissions.md

 ### Set in GenesisDoc

-Either in the `GenesisDoc` field of burrow.toml or the customary separate `genesis.json` file
+Either in the `GenesisDoc` field of hsc.toml or the customary separate `genesis.json` file

 An example `genesis.json`:
 ```json